-After reviewing the data presented by the pharmaceutical company, we recommend that the HSE consider not providing this medicine unless the HSE can agree a suitable price reduction with the pharmaceutical company.
-This is because we believe the medicine may work as well or better than other ways to manage this condition.
-However, the price of the medicine is too high compared with other ways to manage this condition, and we believe that the medicine is poor value for money.
+After reviewing the data presented by the pharmaceutical company, we concluded that ciltacel may work as well or better than other ways to manage this condition.
+However, the price of the medicine is too high compared with other ways to manage this condition, and we believe that the medicine is very poor value for money.
+We recommend that the HSE consider not providing this medicine unless the HSE can agree a suitable price reduction with the pharmaceutical company.

 The HSE considers a number of factors along with our recommendation when deciding whether to provide this medicine.
 These factors are listed in the Health (Pricing and Supply of Medical Goods) Act 2013.